stefanledin/responsify-wp/README.txt

 		<?php the_content();?>
 	</article>

-This might output something like this:
+That will output something like this:

 	<article>
 		<h1>Hello world</h1>